tinghaolai/leetcode-golang/0168-excel-sheet-column-title/README.md

     * let's say input is 52, which div number and mod number is 2, 0
     * But in correct calculate, only the number is greater than 26 can be the carry, so it's actually 1, 26
     * Solution is to check if mod number is 0 (which means "Z") when division

+### Self solution

+> Basically the same but might be easier to understand by just remove the bias of each digit